-(1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual financial statements as well as services provided in connection with statutory and regulatory filings.

-(2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports, and including the review of the Corporation's June 30, 2023 interim financial statements.
+Audit fees were for professional services rendered by the auditors for the audit of the Corporation's and its wholly owned subsidiary's (for 2024) annual financial statements as well as services provided in connection with statutory and regulatory filings.
+Includes fees are for services related to performance of limited procedures performed by the Corporation's auditors related to interim reports, and including the review of the Corporation's June 30, 2023 interim financial statements in 2023, and the review of the Corporations March 31, 2024 interim financial statements in 2024.